H4rk3nz0/harkenzo.tlstickle.com/_posts/2024-06-11-Pdfwkrnl_sys_EoP.md

 If a process is running under typical circumstances, medium integrity, it can perform an `NtQuerySystemInformation()` call with a `SYSTEM_INFORMATION_CLASS` of `SystemExtendedHandleInformation`/`64` to leak the KTHREAD address which enables other exploit avenues.

-I wanted to get this exploit working from low integrity.
+However, I wanted to get this exploit working from low integrity and as such the above techniques would not work.

 <br>